 The group change task can be created, for example, by the contractor's supervisor, and the field contractor can use KeyMobile to locate the group change task assigned to him or her and the light units that belong to it.
 Once the task has started and the first light unit has been replaced, the completed object can be marked ready very quickly using KeyMobile and then field worker can move to replace the next light unit.
 KeyMobile supports fast completion for group change-type tasks.

 Searching and locating objects

 Finding a lighting network objects quickly, such as the right lighting premise, saves a lot of time.
 With KeyMobile, it is possible to retrieve network object locations with the specified attributes.
 For example, entering a ID of streetlight premise in the search field can locate an item and highlight its location on the map.
-Navigation tools allow the contractor to find the site quickly.
+Navigation tools allow the contractor to find the site and objects quickly.

 KeyLight KeyMobile includes full operational field work support to see, search, visualize, document and manage everything what happens in the field real time.
 Using these extensive features, high quality and real time documentation can be shared to all internal and external stakeholders and more cost efficient field works can be done.

 Want to know more about KeyLight GIS?
 Click here to see more.